Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Property (utility): <a name="PMI-scrl"></a>scrl
 One of the few utilities that is publicly exposed.
 This property is used to house the internal `Fx.Scroll(window)` instance of the [Fx.Scroll](http://mootools.net/docs/more/Fx/Fx.Scroll "MooTools More Documentation: Fx.Scroll") Class (initialized just like that, yes).
-Being public, you can modify the scrolling effect to your heart's content (by calling [setOptions](http://mootools.net/docs/core/Class/Class.Extras#Options:setOptions "MooTools Core Documentation: setOptions") on your HashNav instance's [scrl](#PMI-scrl "Jump to it!") method).
+Being public, you can modify the scrolling effect to your heart's content (by calling [setOptions](http://mootools.net/docs/core/Class/Class.Extras#Options:setOptions "MooTools Core Documentation: setOptions") on your HashNav instance's [scrl](#PMI-scrl "Jump to it!") property).

 <br />
 ###Public Method (utility): <a name="PMI-scrlTo"></a>scrlTo